Rodiat/FDSfE_RAyinde/HW6/README.md

 MAT 115 - Foundations of Data Science

-Homework 6 - Using Random Forest and Gradient Boosted Trees.
-Accessing a json file from a Google drive.
+Homework 6 - This noteboook uses Random Forest and Gradient Boosted Trees to show feature importance and their influence on predicting data.